1.1 Company Profile

 3. Press Coverage

 Most recently, Terrible Greg sat down for an artisan profile interview with TheLazyDom.com.
-Here, he talks a bit about the genius behind Terrible Toyshop, some featured products, and opens up a bit about himself.
+Here, he talks a bit about the genius behind Terrible Toyshop, some featured products, and opens up about himself.

 Terrible Toyshop has made a variety of appearances in the press, media, porn and other adult content.
-Terrible Toyshop’s products have also been featured twice in the Bed Post Podcast’s Product Review series.
+Our products have also been tested and recommended by many independent reviewers.